felipeelia/cf7-repeatable-fields/readme.txt

 	[checkbox* your-checkbox "check 1" "check 2"]
 [/field_group]
 ~~~~

-Group attributes are accepted in WordPress shortcode format and in CF7 field attributes format as well.

 = Mail =
 In the mail settings, wrap the fields with your group id.
 You can use the `[group_index]` tag to print the group index and an additional `__<NUMBER>` to print a field at a specific index.